plating-rust/plating/book/src/installation/installation.md

 We follow the [semver](https://semver.org/) specification.

-Our git is usually a little ahead of the version published on crates.io.
+Our git can be a little ahead of the version published on crates.io.
 If you want to be on the bleeding edge, then use
 ```toml
 [Dependencies]
 plating = { git = "https://github.com/plating-rust/plating.git" }
 ````
-We only bumb the version when publishing on crates.io, so don't rely on semver if you're using the git version!
-You have been warned.
+We bumb the version when publishing on crates.io, not neccesarely when pushing on git, so don't rely on semver if you're using the git version!
+We warned You.

 ## Feature Flags
 Here is a list of available Feature flags: